 Finding a babysitter you trust and the kids love can be a challenge.
-Find out where to find a qualified babysitter, as well as how to keep a sitter happily employed.
+Use these tips to find a qualified babysitter and keep him or her happily employed.

-3. Colleges and UniversitiesAlso consider contacting your local community college or nearby universities.
+3. Contact Local Colleges & UniversitiesAlso consider contacting your local community college or nearby universities.
 Their early education departments may have job boards where you can post your request.

 5. Schedule InterviewsSchedule interviews with each potential candidate.
 If possible, make arrangements to conduct the interviews in your home so that the candidates can meet and interact with your children.